mozilla-services/socorro/docs/installation.rst

   cp config/processor.ini-dist config/processor.ini
   cp config/middleware.ini-dist config/middleware.ini
   cp webapp-django/crashstats/settings/local.py-dist \
     webapp-django/crashstats/settings/local.py

 You may need to edit these config files - for example collector (which is generally a public service) might need listen on the correct IP address.

-By default they listen on localhost only.
+By default they listen on localhost only, which should be fine for local development.

 Run Socorro services using Honcho (configured in Procfile)
 ::
   honcho start

-You can also start individual services:
+Alternatively you can also start individual services:
 ::
   honcho start web
   honcho start collector
   honcho start middleware
   honcho start processor

 If you want to modify something that is common across config files like PostgreSQL username/hostname/etc, refer to config/common_database.ini-dist and the "+include" line in the service-specific config files (such as collector.ini and processor.ini).
 This is optional but recommended.

 .. _systemtest-chapter: